Chethandc2014/swagger-wiki/Java-JAX-RS.md

   </filter-mapping>
 ```

+<li>My jaxb class is not shown properly as a *responseClass* type
+This happens if you have specified the name of the *XmlRootElement* to be lowercase.
+Try to uppercase the first letter so for example
+*pet -> Pet*

 <li> Note that jersey 1.10 or greater requires you to add some additional artifacts which are currently not in the samples:

 ```xml